Image

 • Knowingly coerce or induce a child who they know to be less than 15 years of age to expose the breasts of a female child through the Internet or other electronic means for the purpose of arousing or gratifying the sexual desire of anyone, including the child

 There are no mandatory minimum sentencing requirements for any of these charges in Independence, MO.
-Along with jail time, alternative sentencing options may be considered, including probation, mandatory counseling, and restitution to the victim.
+Along with imprisonment, alternative sentencing options may be considered, including probation, mandatory counseling, and restitution to the victim.
 Additionally, if you are convicted of a sex crime in Independence, MO, you may be required to register as a sex offender.
 The duration of your registration requirement hinges on factors such as your age and the nature of the offense.
-Our proficient Independence, MO lawyers are committed to pursuing charge dismissal or reduction to offenses that do not mandate sex offender registration.
+Our proficient Independence, MO attorneys are dedicated to pursuing charge dismissal or reduction to offenses that do not mandate sex offender registration.
 Moreover, we can explore the possibility of petitioning for your removal from the registry under Missouri Revised Statutes § 589.041.

-If you are facing any of the above charges in Independence, MO, call Combs Waterkotte right now at (314) 900-HELP or fill out our online contact form to speak with one of our attorneys about your case.
+Give Combs Waterkotte a call right now if you are facing any of the above allegations in Independence, MO or fill out our online contact form to talk to one of our lawyers about your case.

 Your Rights and the Sexual Misconduct Legal Process in Independence, MO

-If you’re accused of sexual misconduct in Independence or any other part of [wdac-state-long], it is crucial to understand your rights, which encompass the presumption of innocence, the right to remain silent, and the right to legal counsel.
-Additionally, you have the right to a fair trial in accordance with the Sixth Amendment, due process rights under the 14th Amendment, and protection from self-incrimination under the Fifth Amendment.
+If you’re accused of sexual misconduct in Independence or any other part of Missouri, it is crucial to understand your rights, including the presumption of innocence, the right to remain silent, and the right to legal counsel.
+Furthermore, you are entitled to a fair trial in accordance with the Sixth Amendment, due process under the 14th Amendment, and protection from self-incrimination under the Fifth Amendment.

-Our Independence, MO sexual misconduct defense attorneys are here to guide you through the legal process, which can be especially lengthy and complex.
+Our sexual misconduct defense attorneys in Independence, MO can help walk you through the legal process, which can be especially lengthy and complex.
 It typically involves:

 • Investigation